 Initiatives for Medical Students

-The Emergency Medicine Fellowship for Underrepresented Minorities in Medicine is a five-week immersive experience for rising second-year medical students from across the country.
+The Emergency Medicine Fellowship for Students Underrepresented in Medicine is a four-week immersive experience for rising second-year medical students from across the country.
 The goal of this summer program is to increase diversity within the field of emergency medicine by providing interested medical students with in-depth exposure to emergency medicine early in their medical school education.
-Selected fellows are provided with travel funding, a stipend, and NYU housing for the full five weeks of the program.
+Selected fellows are provided with travel funding, a stipend, and NYU housing for the full four weeks of the program.

 Fellows are paired with a faculty mentor whom they shadow during various shifts; they are also paired with a resident “sibling.”
 Fellows explore the field of emergency medicine by actively participating in procedure workshops, simulation sessions, social medicine initiatives, ultrasound workshops, resident conferences, journal club, toxicology rounds, a wilderness medicine camping trip, and lectures given by our faculty and residents.
 Students are exposed to tremendous diversity in clinical pathology and patient populations by rotating through NYU Langone’s Ronald O. Perelman Center for Emergency Services, NYC Health + Hospitals/Bellevue, and NYU Langone Hospital—Brooklyn.

 Initiatives for the LGBTQ+ Community

 Our department is proud of our inclusiveness.
 Our LGBTQ+ residents host an annual social for LGBTQ+ candidates who have interviewed with our residency program, giving applicants a chance to network with residents while providing them with a safe platform to discuss our program with residents from their community.
 We also plan residency outings for NYC Pride weekend, which takes place every June.